-Enhanced industry input into engineering curricula and teaching in Jordan universities to improve the quality and uptake of practical engineering skills and help develop a talent pipeline and encourage entrepreneurship in emerging and/ or currently skill-scarce industries;
+Enhanced industry input into engineering curricula and teaching in Jordan universities to improve the quality and uptake of practical engineering skills and help develop a talent pipeline and encourage entrepreneurship in emerging and/ or currently skill-scarce industries

-Develop new partnerships and strengthen bilateral collaboration in engineering research and knowledge-sharing between industry and academia counterparts to develop new capabilities within Jordan universities;
+Develop new partnerships and strengthen bilateral collaboration in engineering research and knowledge-sharing between industry and academia counterparts to develop new capabilities within Jordan universities

-Formation of deep, strategic bilateral partnerships between industry and academia around application-inspired engineering research and innovation which aims to solve economic and social development challenges faced by Jordan or globally;
+Formation of deep, strategic bilateral partnerships between industry and academia around application-inspired engineering research and innovation which aims to solve economic and social development challenges faced by Jordan or globally

-Improved industry-academia interface to help systemically foster deeper engagement amongst actors in the innovation eco-systems of both countries and create different models of industry-academic engagement for wider sharing and adoption.
+Improved industry-academia interface to help systemically foster deeper engagement amongst actors in the innovation eco-systems of both countries and create different models of industry-academic engagement for wider sharing and adoption

 How to apply

 Applications can only be submitted by the lead institution and must be submitted via the Academy's online grants system.
-Applicants should ensure they read the Requests for Proposals so they gain full understanding of the overall Programme objectives and the guidance notes which detail the different materials needed for the application before submitting their application.
+Applicants should ensure they read the guidance notes which detail the different materials needed for the application before submitting their application.

-All applicants are invited to submit their proposals via the Academy's online grant system before 9am (GMT) on 8th February, 2018.
+All applicants are invited to submit their proposals via the Academy's online grant system before 12pm (GMT) on 12th December, 2018.